Appraisals might seem a bit mysterious, but appraisers follow a pretty strict process when assigning a value to a property. Let's talk about it!

 How Much Does an Appraisal Cost?

 Appraisers charge a fee for their services.
-The cost of an appraisal differs from market to market, and also depends on the size of the property being appraised.
-Typically, a single-family home appraisal will run you somewhere between $300 and $500.
-And while the lender chooses the appraiser, the fee comes out of the buyer’s pocket.
+The cost of an appraisal differs from market to market and depends on the property's size.
+A single-family home appraisal typically costs you between $300 and $500.
+And while the lender chooses the appraiser, the fee comes out of the buyer's pocket.

 How It Works

-To value single-family residential properties, an appraiser looks at similar, recently-sold properties (knowns as comps) to determine a property’s value.
+To value single-family residential properties, an appraiser looks at similar, recently sold properties (known as comps) to determine a property's value.
 This is known as the sales comparison approach.
-When valuing other types of properties, like commercial properties, they may use a different approach, like the cost approach or the income approach.
+When valuing other types of properties, like commercial properties, they may use a different approach, like the cost or income approach.

-When doing an appraisal, the appraiser will come to the property and examine it to make sure they’re comparing it to properties that are similar in size, age, condition, and location.
-After they complete their analysis, they’ll create an appraisal report and send a copy to the lender and the buyer.
+When doing an appraisal, the appraiser examines the property to ensure it is compared to similar properties in size, age, condition, and location.
+After they complete their analysis, they create an appraisal report and send a copy to the lender and the buyer.

 If you think that sounds like a comparative market analysis (or CMA), you're not wrong!
 They are similar processes, but there are a few differences.
 Check out this chart: